delioda79/WorkersPool/README.md

 Which creates a manager with maximum 10 concurrent processes.
 Each process is essentially a go routine which runs a task popped from the task pool ( a queue).

-The next step is now tp run the manager:
+The next step is now to run the manager:

 ``` go